This printable New Home Necessities Checklist is brought to you in collaboration with Swiffer.

 However, this list of new home must-haves came in handy as we settled into our new home.

-This checklist is GREAT for first time home buyers and when you move into your first apartment.
+This checklist is GREAT for first-time home buyers and when you move into your first apartment.
 Trust me, I wish I had this when my sister and I moved into our very first apartment.
-We probably made a couple dozen trips to the store due to constantly thinking of things we needed.
+We probably made a couple of dozen trips to the store due to constantly thinking of things we needed.
 Hee-hee.